spinningtopsofdoom/navigating-clojurescript-fire-swamp/clojure_west/node-modules/01-node-modules.md

 ## Application development is the big winner

 - `npm` or `yarn` can manage JavaScript dependencies
-- Maximize Dead Code Elimination
+- Maximizes Dead Code Elimination

-!SLIDE

-# Now for caveats, addendum's, and jumping though hoops

 !SLIDE